TheOpenSpaceProgram/osp-magnum/README.md

   bus was at while the project files were first created.
 * If there are problems with DPI scaling, then run with command line arguments `--magnum-dpi-scaling 1.0`
 * As a general-purpose space flight simulator with no reliance on a heavy game engine, this project might have some real applications for aerospace simulation and visualization.
-Either for education, amature rocketry, or even small aerospace companies.
+Either for education, amateur rocketry, or even small aerospace companies.
 * This project isn't intended to be much of a "clone" of Kerbal Space Program.
 As of now, it's mostly a game engine intended for space flight, with no real gameplay yet.